A physical route traces the original shoreline,

 Sites of interest that represent the diversity of the population of Cape Town and South Africa.

 Buildings and structures constructed on or near the original shoreline.

 War memorials, forts, armaments, battlefields and other sites that relate to the military history of the shoreline.

 Places of worship, including churches, kramats, temples and burial sites.

-Sites marking South Africa’s maritime history, including shipwrecks, ports, jetties and shipping.
+Sites marking South Africa’s maritime history, including shipwrecks, ports, jetties and the shipping industry.

 Sites marking the environmental, geological and natural history of the original shoreline.